AlexeyMatveev686/office-js-api/Cell/ApiRange/Properties/FontColor.md

 ## Returns

-This propertie doesn't return any data.
+This property doesn't return any data.

 ## Example